CHAPTER 9 – BIRTHDAY

 "Most of it was done today.
 Ah, my father is already here."

-William and Snow finally made it through the giant ballroom and to the long table.
-"Thank you William, I'll manage on my own."
-Snow pulled her hand from his arm and William nodded went and sat in a seat at the table.
+William and Snow finally made it to the long table.
+"Thank you, William."
+Snow pulled her hand from his arm and William nodded went and stood by his own seat.
 Duke Hammond greeted the Queen, wishing her a happy birthday again.

 "You look marvellous, your Majesty.
 If you'll excuse me, I will let you take your seat so I can say a few words and hush the crowd."
 Duke Hammond bowed quickly and went to subdue the cheering guests.

-The Huntsman moved over to her as soon as the Duke had left her side.
-"M'lady," he said and bowed.
-"You look ravishing.
-Here, you best take your seat, the Duke is about to start."
+The Huntsman moved to her as soon as the Duke had left her side.
+"Milady," he said and bowed.
+"Ye look…" his eyes darkened as they danced over her body, "…ravishing."

-"Thank you," Snow said sweetly.
 The Huntsman ushered Snow to her seat, his hand on her back as they walked.
-Snow sat next to William and faced the crowd but all of her senses were focussed on the man standing behind her throne.
+Snow sat next to William and faced the crowd, but all her senses were focussed on the man standing behind her throne.
 All she could think about was touching him.
 She wanted to be in his arms so desperately.

 "Your Majesty?"
 The Dukes voice broke Snow out of her thoughts.